 Trolls are trouble when you want to cross a bridge.
 Especially when the bridge in question is slippery and swaying.
 They can takes ages to deal with and, of course, trolls present a health and safety hazard.

 A Difficult Conversation is like crossing a troll bridge.
 The bridge itself represents the underlying, “normal” conversation , with one or two challenges and an objective of attaining something on the other side.
-The troll is a particularly difficult issue and our options are, broadly speaking, to run away (avoid the issue) or resort to force (eg. escalate the issue) or tame the troll.
+The troll represents the emotion associated with a particularly difficult issue and our options are, broadly speaking, to run away (avoid the issue) or resort to force (eg. escalate the issue) or tame the troll.

 Our experience is that most professionals are not well equipped to deal with trolls.
 When a conversation starts to become difficult, instead of taking the time to restore calm they become impatient to reach their original objective (get information, agree on something, reprimand someone, etc.), and this makes the situation worse.